BigML-CS-UCLA/SpuCo/docs/source/user-guide/overview.rst

 Group Information about a dataset in SpuCo is encapsulated in the following 3 attributes:

-- spurious - A list specifying the label of the spurious attribute present in an example.
+- spurious: A list specifying the label of the spurious attribute present in an example.
 E.g. For Waterbirds, the spurious label of an examples is either ``0 i.e. land background`` or ``1 i.e. water background``.
-- group_partition - Specifies how indices of dataset should be partitioned into groups.
+- group_partition: Specifies how indices of dataset should be partitioned into groups.
 Dictionary mapping group label = ``(class_label, spurious_label)`` to list of indices belonging to that group.
-- group_weights - Specifies the proportion of total data in each group.
-Dictionary mapping group label = ``(class_label, spurious_label)``
-to the fraction of examples belonging to that group.
+- group_weights: Specifies the proportion of total data in each group.
+Dictionary mapping group label = ``(class_label, spurious_label)`` to the fraction of examples belonging to that group.

 SpuCo Datasets come with these properties set and we provide dataset wrapper classes that allow other datasets to be